30 Structure-based analysis

 pivot_longer(-patient_stage) |>

-Let’s focus on the area of the islets and facet by patient to look at patient variability.
-As the distribution is very skewed we will use a 1/4-power transformation on the area of the islets.
+Let’s focus on the area of the islets and facet by stage to look at patient variability.
+As the distribution is very skewed, we will use a 1/4-power transformation on the area of the islets.
 The transformation was chosen after inspection of the model diagnostics (see below).

 Code